 Excessive scratching can also be caused by fleas, ticks, and other parasites.

-If you suspect that your dog is shedding more than what is considered normal, schedule a visit to the vet to ensure there isn’t an underlying problem.
+If you suspect that your dog is shedding more than normal, schedule a visit to the vet to ensure there isn’t an underlying problem.

 The German Shepherd Coat